steffen-gronmo/golden-path/README.md

 > PRs that want to merge to main now have to pass the checks from your CI pipeline.

-5. Do a global replace all in your IDE for "ExampleBackend" to rename the backend application.
-Consider renaming `backend/ExampleBackend.sln` as well and make sure the [Dockerfile](./backend/Dockerfile) correctly references the solution.
+5. Do a global replace all in your IDE for "GoldenPathBackend" to rename the backend application.
+Consider renaming `backend/GoldenPathBackend.sln` as well and make sure the [Dockerfile](./backend/Dockerfile) correctly references the solution.

 ## Local dev